MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Customize-a-metric.md

 After you select a metric you can _customize_ it.
 A customized metric produces more refined results when used in the query.
 You customize a metric by applying filters to it.
 Although you do this on the query-builder page, these filters apply only to the metric and function independently from any filters that you apply to the query itself.

 Example: You might start with the base metric "Email hours."
-You can customize it so that it becomes the more targeted metric: "Email hours where at least all attendee's and/or recipient's FunctionType equals R&D."
+You can customize it so that it becomes the more targeted metric: "Email hours where at least all attendees' and/or recipients' FunctionType equals R&D."

 ### Change the base metric